test-driven-development/devops-research-and-assessment/cover.md

 - the tiger team
 - the lab coats represent how much learning and experimenting they did on new tech
 - all I had to do was point them in a direction
-- but they wouldn't wait for me to finish
-- they would just charge ahead and get stuff done
-- they looked at everything as an opportunity to learn
+- they looked at everything as an opportunity to learn something new
-- whatever I put in front of them they gobbled it up
+- they never wondered why something would not work
+- they wanted to see if they could make anything work

 next -> here's a sketch of them picking apart a UXR for the coded web page
 ___